hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

 4. Replace the old DNSKEY(s) with the old algorithm with new DNSKEY(s) with the new algorithm(s) in the zone and publish the zone.

-6. Wait 2 times the TTL of the DNSKEY RRset to ensure the new DNSKEYs will be found by validating resolvers.
+6. Wait 2 times the largest TTL found in the zone to ensure the new DNSKEYs will be found by validating resolvers.

 7. Add the DS record(s) for the new DNSKEYs to the parent zone.